Grecu-Narcis/Random-Circles-With-No-Overlap/README.md

 # Random-Circles-With-No-Overlap
-Just a simple code which tries to fill the window with as many as possible circles of random radius.
+Just a simple code which is trying to fill the window with as many as possible circles of random radius.